Meteor-Community-Packages/meteor-autoform/README.md

 And `this` provides the following:

+* A `done` method, which you must call when you are done with your custom client submission logic.
+This allows you to do asynchronous tasks if necessary.
 * A `resetForm` method, which you can call to reset the corresponding autoform if necessary
 * The form submit event, in `event`
 * The template, in `template`

-If you return false, no further submission will happen, and it is equivalent to calling `this.event.preventDefault()` and `this.event.stopPropagation()`.
+If you return `false`, no further submission will happen, and it is equivalent to calling `this.event.preventDefault()` and `this.event.stopPropagation()`.
+If you return anything other than `false`, the browser will submit the form.
-This allows you to use an `onSubmit` hook in combination with other submission methods to add pre-submit logic.

-Otherwise the onSubmit function acts pretty much like any other onSubmit function, except that insertDoc and updateDoc are validated before it is called.
-However, since this is client code, you should never assume that insertDoc is valid from a security perspective.

 If you use `autoValue` or `defaultValue` options, be aware that `insertDoc` and `updateDoc` will not yet have auto or default values added to them.
 If you're